 Much of my work involves counseling clients and providing solutions to minimize gift and estate taxes.
 Recently I designed a trust for a married couple to take advantage of their combined gift tax exemptions using closely held stock.
 With a valuation discount on the initial gift and a later liquidity event, the leveraged gift resulted in significant value passing to the trust beneficiaries without additional gift tax.

 Serving as Trustee

-I serve as chair of the Investment Committee in the Boston office and with over 25 years of experience as an estate planning lawyer, my clients value my judgment and years of experience and frequently ask me to serve as trustee of their own trust accounts and trusts that they establish for family members.
+With over 30 years of experience as an estate planning lawyer, my clients value my judgment and years of experience and frequently ask me to serve as trustee of their own trust accounts and trusts that they establish for family members.
 This aspect of my practice is particularly rewarding because clients have placed their trust in me and are confident that I will carry out their wishes, be a good steward of their wealth, and be a trusted advisor to their families.